Transcontinental Airway System: History

 In 1923, the United States Congress funded a sequential lighted airway along the transcontinental airmail route.
-The lighted airway was proposed by National Advisory Committee for Aeronautics (NACA), and deployed by the Department of Commerce.
-It was managed by the Bureau of Standards Aeronautical Branch.
-The first segment built was between Chicago and Cheyenne, Wyoming.
-It was situated in the middle of the airmail route to enable aircraft to depart from either coast in the daytime, and reach the lighted airway by nightfall.
-Lighted emergency airfields were also funded along the route every 15–20 miles.
+The lighted airway was proposed by National Advisory Committee for Aeronautics (NACA), and deployed by the United States Department of Commerce.
+It was managed by the Aeronautical Branch of the Bureau of Standards.
+The first segment built was between Chicago, Illinois, and Cheyenne, Wyoming.
+It was situated in the middle of the airmail route to enable aircraft to depart from either coast in the daytime and reach the lighted airway by nightfall.
+Lighted emergency airfields were also funded along the route every 15 to 20 mi.

-Construction pace was fast, and pilots wishing to become airmail pilots were first exposed to the harsh wintertime work with the crews building the first segments of the lighting system.
+The construction pace was fast, and pilots wishing to become airmail pilots were first exposed to the harsh wintertime work with the crews building the first segments of the lighting system.

-By the end of the year, the public anticipated anchored lighted airways across the Atlantic, Pacific, and to China.
+By the end of 1923, the public anticipated anchored lighted airways across the Atlantic Ocean and Pacific Ocean and to China.

 The first nighttime airmail flights started on July 1, 1924.
-By eliminating the transfer of mail to rail cars at night, the coast to coast delivery time for airmail was reduced by two business days.
+By eliminating the transfer of mail to rail cars at night, the coast-to-coast delivery time for airmail was reduced by two business days.
 Eventually, there were 284 beacons in service.
-With a June 1925 deadline, the 2,665 mile lighted airway was completed from New York to San Francisco.
-In 1927, the lighted airway was complete between New York City to Salt Lake City, Los Angeles to Las Vegas, Los Angeles to San Francisco, New York to Atlanta, and Chicago to Dallas, 4,121 miles in total.
-In 1933, the Transcontinental Airway System totaled 1,500 beacons, and 18,000 miles.
+With a June 1925 deadline, the 2,665 mi lighted airway was completed from New York City to San Francisco, California.
+In 1927, the lighted airway was completed along the routes between New York City and Salt Lake City, Utah; Los Angeles, California,and Las Vegas, Nevada; Los Angeles and San Francisco, California; New York City and Atlanta,Georgia; and Chicago and Dallas, Texas, 4,121 mi in total.
+In 1933, the Transcontinental Airway System totaled 1,500 beacons and 18,000 mi.